Operations and facilities

 More information on our energy consumption reduction target

-By 2030, our goal is to achieve net zero greenhouse gas (GHG) emissions from all energy purchased and consumed in the operation of our buildings, facilities and manufacturing processes (facility emissions, excluding product test).
+By 2030, we have committed to deliver 46% reduction of greenhouse gas (GHG) emissions from all energy purchased and consumed in the operation of our buildings, facilities and product test compared to 2019 levels.

-By 2030, our goal is to achieve net zero greenhouse gas (GHG) emissions from all energy purchased and consumed in the operation of our buildings, facilities and manufacturing processes (facility emissions, excluding product test).
+By 2030, we have committed to deliver 46% reduction of greenhouse gas (GHG) emissions from all energy purchased and consumed in the operation of our buildings, facilities and product test compared to 2019 levels.

 More information on our operational GHG reduction target